Administration

 Janet was born and raised in Hawthorne, and has lived in Nevada for most of her life.
 With a passion for traveling, she lived in Japan for a year.
 She has previously worked in various careers in the medical field, and has been a child care provider for the last 5 years participating in the social and cognitive development of children 6 weeks to 12 years of age.
 Janet studied Human Services Management at the University of Phoenix.
 She has been married for 13 years, and has two daughters and one son.
 Janet loves fishing, camping, hiking, and is passionate about cooking and has her own cooking blog.
 As a new Home Visitor for Nevada Families First in Mineral County, Janet is excited to help the community with their future endeavors.

-Brooke – Community Health Worker/ Case Manager
+Brooke Sterns- Community Health Worker/ Safe School Professional

 Brooke is a native Nevadan born and raised in Hawthorne.
 Growing up she always planned to leave her small town behind.
 But, as she got older her love for the community grew as she watched and experienced the lack of opportunity and services for folks in need.
 Brooke’s passion is helping to provide and support opportunities for growth and services for folks of all ages in our rural communities.
 She spends her spare time camping, fishing, paddle boarding, and adventuring with her husband and three dogs.